Guide

 If you're stuck, ask three quick questions:

 - Where will it hang?
 A gallery wall skews toward modern.
-A statement wall or gift leans royal.
-A kitchen or themed space suits baking.
-An office or cabin goes adventure.
+A softer bedroom or cozy corner leans watercolor.
+A bold statement wall or gift leans royal.
+A kitchen suits baking, a guest bath fits spa day, and a sunny den, beach house, or playful living area can absolutely carry beach day.

 - Is it a gift?
-Royal and baking tend to land better as gifts because they have a clear wow moment.
-Modern is the safer pick if you don't know the recipient's taste.
+Royal, spa day, beach day, and baking tend to land best when you want a reaction.
+Watercolor is the better sentimental gift.
+Modern is the safest pick if you do not know the recipient's taste.

-You can also preview all styles before buying — just upload photos once and try different looks until something clicks.
+You can also preview all styles before buying.
+Upload photos once and try different looks until something clicks.

 Ready to see it?